How to Estimate Food for a Party: The Complete Guide

 Why Most People Get This Wrong

-Food estimates for parties fail in two predictable ways: hosts either order way too much (wasting money on mountains of leftovers) or run short on the popular items while other dishes go untouched.
-Both problems have the same root cause โ guessing instead of calculating.
+Food estimates for parties fail in two predictable ways: too much food (a fridge full of leftovers and money spent on dishes nobody touched) or too little of the popular items while side dishes sit untouched.
+Both come from guessing a total instead of building one.

 Step 1: Lock In Your Guest Count